Vyzex29/WebShop/WebShop/Readme.md

 ## Suggestions:
 ## webShop related:
-	- Make the cart table save preivous carts
+	- Make the cart table save preivous carts - done
-	- Adjust images in the cart view
+	- Adjust images in the cart view - done
-	- Improved quantity functionality ( add remove or an editable field)
+	- Improved quantity functionality ( + and -) - done

 	- Separation into admin and regular buyers

+	- editable field for quantity - * bonus Blazor or jquerry
 	- Search function (Jquerry :)) ** more complex

 ## Explanations: